divviup/prio-server/facilitator/README.md

 To build a Docker image, run `./build.sh`.
 To run that image locally, `docker run letsencrypt/prio-facilitator -- --help`.

+### Be careful to avoid depending on OpenSSL!

+We take great care to use [`rustls`](https://github.com/ctz/rustls) instead of any native TLS implementation, to avoid depending on OpenSSL.
+Besides `rustls`'s sterling reputation for quality, using a pure Rust TLS implementation means we don't [have to use special tricks to statically link OpenSSL](https://users.rust-lang.org/t/sigsegv-with-program-linked-against-openssl-in-an-alpine-container/52172).

+When adding a dependency to `Cargo.toml`, check if it depends on [`native-tls`](https://crates.io/crates/native-tls) or otherwise winds up pulling in the [`openssl`](https://crates.io/crates/openssl) crate.
+See if it can be configured to use `rustls`.
+For example, [Rusoto's crates all have a `rustls` feature](https://crates.io/crates/rusoto_core).

 ## Linting manifest files

 The `facilitator lint-manifest` subcommand can validate the various manifest files used in the system.
 See that subcommand's help text for more information on usage.